Interview by Franziska Baumann

 FB: Yes, it is amusing and absurd.
 I love it!

-In Untitled, Alex re-embodies his live recorded samples (From Me) with the gestures related to the live processing of the strophonion.
-The bird-like motions that he mapped to his gestural system raise the relative intensity of the doubles' meaning.
+In ‘Untitled’ for voice and live electronics, Alex re-embodies his live recorded samples with the gestures related to the live processing of the strophonion.
+The bird-like motions that he mapped to his gestural system raise the relative intensity of the meaning of the doubles.
 His gestural vocabulary intensifies the focus and the meaning.